 Stewardship and the Church's Mission

-Stewardship and mission, I would suggest, converge in a life
+Stewardship and mission, I would suggest, converge in a life of discipleship.

 The mission of the church is often explained by using the text found in Matthew 28:18-20.
 However, we sometimes read it with the wrong emphasis.